waterbycounty

 What's happening with rivers in Berkshire County right now?

-Berkshire County's primary USGS streamgage on the HOUSATONIC RIVER is currently reading 642 cubic feet per second — 68% of the long-term mean of 941.47 cfs.
+Berkshire County's primary USGS streamgage on the HOUSATONIC RIVER has a pipeline snapshot of 642 cubic feet per second — 68% of the long-term mean of 941.47 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Berkshire County water compare to the Massachusetts average?